uludag/nosql-biosets/readme.md

 possible, this should help us to understand where we are in minimal time.

-In a separate [project](https://github.com/uludag/hspsdb-indexer) we have developed index scripts for sequence similarity search results, either in NCBI-BLAST xml/json formats or in SAM/BAM formats
+In a separate [project](https://github.com/uludag/hspsdb-indexer) we have been developing index scripts for sequence similarity search results, either in NCBI-BLAST xml/json formats or in SAM/BAM formats